The guy behind 'Jersey Shore' is turning his skills to the EDM scene, so we gave him a call to see what's up.

 When you’re casting, are you willing to overlook someone who may not be as technically proficient as other candidates if they have the right kind of personality?

-You can’t be on something and be nothing, otherwise you’re a joke.
+You can’t be on something and be nothing otherwise you’re a joke.
 And this isn’t a joke.
-I don’t think anyone involved in the project is looking to embarrass or humiliate a community that they’re hoping to cater to: It's counter-intuitive.
+I don’t think anyone involved in the project is looking to embarrass or humiliate a community that they’re hoping to cater to.
+Its counter-intuitive.
 We want the most talented with the best personality and the most vision that can become something bigger in the future for the next generation.
 It needs to be interesting to watch.
+A good story.
 When you look in a gallery, and you look at art, the art speaks for itself absolutely; but when you meet the personality behind it, it usually adds a greater depth and a little bit more of an understanding and it may allow somebody to view or listen or see things in a different way.
 It adds to the experience.
-I don’t think that Deadmau5 would be wearing that headdress if he didn’t think so either.
+I don’t think that Deadmau5s would be wearing that headdress if he didn’t think so either.

 Where do you stand on those kind of gimmicks?

 My personal taste is house music.
-I like a deeper beat, I like a soulful vibe, I like a specific vocal, I enjoy the uplifting nature of what I consider classic, original house—that was the dancefloor that I was on.
+I like a deeper beat, I like a soulful vibe, I like a specific vocal, I enjoy the uplifting nature of what I consider classic original house - that was the dancefloor that I was on.
 I would leave after nine hours of dancing drenched in soaking sweat.
 And had never felt happier or more elevated in my life.
-Other people have that with their favorite DJs.
+Other people have that with their favourite DJs.
 So, do I comment on someone elses’ DJs?
 No. Do I understand the music that exists?
 Absolutely.
 There are individual tracks by every major DJ that I love.
-Whether it is David Guetta or Markus Schulz or William Orbit or Skrillex, they all are doing something, which is creating art.
+Whether it is David Guetta or Markus Schulz or William Orbit, or Skrillex, they all are doing something – which is creating art.
 So to ask about gimmicks is interesting because you go to a club now and a lot of people just stand there staring at the DJ.
 They literally stand on the dancefloor and stare at the DJ for five and a half hours.

 If you don’t mind a foray into the world of Jersey Shore, how would you feel if your casting in this show gave us another Pauly D?

-Pauly, as a cast member on Jersey Shore, was in his heart and in his dreams, he was a DJ.
-He was a DJ in a very small area—Long Island—and he had his own following of people that wanted to hear him spin his type of music and showcase what he was capable of doing, and he, as a very suave man and savvy businessperson, was able to live his dream of being a worldwide DJ.
-The truth is he’s selling out rooms, and the people that are leaving those rooms are all saying the same thing: "That was the greatest night of my life.
+Pauly, as a cast member on Jersey Shore, was, in his heart, and in his dreams, he was a DJ.
+He was a DJ in a very small area – Long Island – and he had his own following of people that wanted to hear him spin his type of music. showcased what he was capable of doing, and he, as a very suave and savvy business person was able to live his dream of being a worldwide DJ.
+The truth is he’s selling out rooms, and the people that are leaving those rooms are all saying the same thing: that was the greatest night of my life.
 So who is to say that they are wrong and they don’t understand music.
 There’s a snobbery involved and I find it really odd because DJs have always had competition with each other but it’s the antithesis of what the scene should be.

 Why do you think this project has provoked the discussion it has?